 We want to give children the chance to find out, and we are very lucky here.
-We have a French teacher from France, and pupils from right across the British Isles, as well as from Spain, Russia and the East, to name but a few; there are often as many as six languages being used every day around the site.
+We have specialist French teachers, and pupils from right across the British Isles, as well as from Spain, Russia and the East, to name but a few; there are often as many as six languages being used every day around the site.

 French, Latin and Mandarin

 All pupils have the opportunity to learn French, Latin, and Mandarin, starting French in the Pre-Prep, and adding Latin and Mandarin in Year 5.
 Mandarin is a two-year course throughout Years 5 and 6, finishing with Common Entrance Level One in the summer of Year 6.
 Pupils may then opt to carry on with Mandarin privately or return to it at senior school.

 This year for the first time we ran a pilot scheme with those who had finished Scholarship exams and needed further challenge; they received several hours of Arabic tuition from Mr Docherty, and then presented what they had learned, all in Arabic, to an audience of parents and staff at the end of their short course; they cast themselves as tourists asking questions and produced a quite astonishing amount of Arabic conversation.

 Alongside the optional additional Mandarin lessons we run a Lower School Spanish club and, from time to time, an Arabic Club.
 These help to expose the children to a range of language options, whilst constantly developing the core skills for language learning through French and Latin.

 Bringing language into context